Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

 Focusing on the lower panel, Figure\,\ref{fig:one} also shows the extracted $C_p^A$ coefficients are consistent with previous, independent, extractions from both nuclear structure calculations~\cite{Cruz-Torres:2019fum} and quasi-elastic electron scattering measurements~\cite{CLAS:2005ola,Fomin:2011ng,Schmookler:2019nvf}.
 As the nuclear structure calculations assume point-like nucleons, and the measurements are done at energies that only probe nucleons (and not their substructure), they are both insensitive to the nucleon nPDFs.

-Therefore, we report here the first direct extraction of nuclear structure information from parton level observables in an nPDF data analysis that is fully consistent with independent nuclear structure extractions.
+Therefore, we report here the first direct extraction of nuclear structure information from parton-level observables in an nPDF data analysis that is fully consistent with independent nuclear structure extractions.

-Finally, looking at the nucleon structure itself, Fig.\,\ref{fig:fModpn} shows the extracted isoscalar nucleon (i.e.~proton + neutron) $F_2$ structure function ratio for nucleons in SRC pairs relative to free nucleons.
-Results shown are obtained from the {\tt baseSRC} fit.
-The extraction is done for the summed proton plus neutron structure function, that our analysis is most directly sensitive to.
-For comparison, we also show the average proton and neutron modifications as determined by the \traditional\ fit for carbon, iron, and lead.
-Direct measurements of the ratio $F_2^A/(F_2^p {+} F_2^n$) exist for the low A deuteron and triton measurements~\cite{Griffioen:2015hxa,Li:2022fhh} that are not shown here.
-Extending the current analysis to lighter nuclear, including the mirror nuclei ${}^3H$ and ${}^3He$, are planned for future study.
+Finally, looking at the nucleon structure itself, Fig.\,\ref{fig:fModpn} shows the ratios of rescaled structure functions $F_2^A /A$, compared to the \mbox{$F_2$-isoscalar} ({\it i.e.}, \mbox{$(F_2^p{+}F_2^n)/2$}) for the \traditional\ fit.
+We also compute the $F_2$ structure function ratio for nucleons in SRC pairs relative to \mbox{$F_2$-isoscalar}; results shown are obtained from the {\tt baseSRC} fit (blue curve).
+Direct measurements of the ratio $F_2^A/A$ to $F_2$-isoscalar exist for the low $A$ deuteron and triton measurements~\cite{Griffioen:2015hxa,Li:2022fhh} that are not included in the present analysis; extending the current analysis to lighter nuclei, including the mirror nuclei ${}^3\mathrm{H}$ and ${}^3\mathrm{He}$, are planned for future study.

-As can be seen in Fig.\,\ref{fig:fModpn}, the SRC and \traditional\ cases both result in qualitatively similar deviations from the free-nucleon structure, with the SRC showing generally larger modification than even lead (Pb) in the \traditional\ case, as expected.
-The amount by which the SRC modification is larger than the \traditional\ case however varies significantly with $x$.
+As can be seen in Fig.\,\ref{fig:fModpn}, the SRC and \traditional\ curves both result in qualitatively similar deviations from the free-nucleon structure, with the SRC showing significantly larger modification than even lead (Pb) in the \traditional\ case.
+This is expected as the SRC curve corresponds only to the one component of full distribution (c.f.~Eq.~\eqref{eq:4fSRC}), which is responsible for the whole nuclear modification.
+The amount by which the SRC modification is larger than the \traditional\ case, however, varies significantly with $x$.
 At very {low-$x$}, below ${ 2 - 3 \times 10^{-2}}$, we observe only a slightly increased suppression for the SRC case.
 At intermediate-$x$ of ${2 - 3 \times 10^{-2}}$ to ${2 \times 10^{-1}}$ we observe a more pronounced difference between the SRC and \traditional\ enhancements.
 Furthermore, at high-$x$ value, above ${\sim}0.6$, the difference is most pronounced.
 Part of this enhanced high-$x$ effect can be understood to result from the effects of Fermi-motion that are known to grow with $x$ and are included in our approach inside the modification function and therefore leads to the appearance of enhanced modification effects at \mbox{high-$x$~\cite{Segarra:2020plg}.}